 Daycare employees are an important part of many children's lives as they act as pseudo-parents.
 For this reason, daycare employees need to be held accountable and to high standards and rules.
-Every daycare employee should be made aware of the expectations prior to being hired, as well as having the rules periodically reviewed to keep them fresh in her mind.
+Anyone who's working in a daycare center should be made aware of the expectations prior to being hired, as well as having the rules periodically reviewed to keep them fresh in her mind.

-Staying healthy is imperative to keeping a daycare center running smoothly.
+Staying healthy is imperative to keeping a daycare center running smoothly, so some rules for employees should ensure everyone stays healthy.
 Daycare workers should not come to work with any infectious diseases or when ill to prevent an outbreak from occurring.
-It is important to wash hands frequently throughout the day to prevent the spread of germs between worker and child.
+It's important to wash hands frequently throughout the day to prevent the spread of germs between worker and child.
 Food should be prepared in a clean kitchen and at the correct temperatures to prevent any food-borne illnesses in the children at the center.
 Toys should be sterilized and wiped down at the end of each day.